aaronpropst/rekoglog/readme.md

 ### HTML5 UI
 ![Authenticated Form](images/authenticated.png)

 The [front end form](static/index.html) is served out of a static files directory by node red.
-It waits for a user to enter a username, then begins capturing images of them via webRTC getMedia webcam.
-It posts these every 4 seconds to the nod-red backend, who verifies them with AWS.
+It waits for a user to enter a username, then begins capturing images of them via webRTC getMedia stream.
+It posts image blobs every 4 seconds to the node-red backend that verifies them with AWS.

 ### Node-Red
 ![Node-Red Flow](images/node-red-flow.png)